 Chuoi nuong Ut Lua has been operating for more than 20 years and took part in the International Food Festivals that took place in Singapore, China, and the Philippines.
-The place was named after the lady’s nickname: Ut.
+The place was named after the owner’s nickname: Ut.
 She is a nice and strong woman who has sold chuoi nuong to earn money for her son to go to school.
-After 20 years of operating, be that it may, she has 3 chuoi nuong branches in Saigon, three of them are very well-known and she is having more and more customers queuing in every day to have her chuoi nuong.
+After 20 years of operating, she has three chuoi nuong branches in Saigon.
+These locations are well-known and more and more customers wait in line every day to have her chuoi nuong.
 The chuoi nuong here is soft with unforgettable coconut milk.

 Chuoi nuong 378 Vo Van Tan is another place with amazing chuoi nuong.
-This place has been running for over 10 years by a group of 3 old ladies.
-Opening from 7 am to 9 pm, this chuoi nuong place is estimated to sell more than 1 thousand bananas daily.
-They only have 2 type of chuoi nuong here: plain banana and the sticky rice banana.
-If you want to order from here without waiting in line, avoid coming here from 5 pm to 7 pm.
+This place has been running for over 10 years by a group of three old ladies.
+Opening from 7 AM to 9 PM, this chuoi nuong place is estimated to sell more than one thousand bananas daily.
+They only have two types of chuoi nuong here: plain banana and the sticky rice banana.
+If you want to order from here without waiting in line, avoid coming here from 5 PM to 7 PM.
 That’s peak time.

 This place used to be located in front of 115B Tran Dinh Xu.
-And now it has moved to 122 Tran Dinh Xu by the beginning of May 2017.
+And now it has moved to 122 Tran Dinh Xu in the beginning of May 2017.
 As a matter of fact, this place is a favorite of many expats living in the area and also students in schools nearby.
-In the same way, the lady has many options for you to choose and the coconut milk here is thick with amazing taste.
+In the same way, the lady has many options for you to choose from and the coconut milk here is thick with amazing taste.
 No wonder people get addicted to her chuoi nuong.
-Opening time is from 2:30 p.m. to 7:00 p.m.
+Opening time is from 2:30 PM to 7 PM.

-Chuoi nuong is served hot and should be eaten hot to fully feel the temptation of the delicious coconut milk and the softness of the grilled banana.
+Chuoi nuong is served hot and should be eaten hot!
+This is the best wait to enjoy the delicious coconut milk and the softness of the grilled banana.
 Before you take a bite into a delicious banana goodness, make sure you mix up the ingredients well.
 And don’t feel afraid to add a lot of coconut milk because in fact, it only makes it better.
 Sesame seeds or peanuts are definitely a plus.
 Other than that, go to town!
 Let your tongue enjoy the mix of flavors.
-Don’t forget to ask for seconds 😉
+Don’t forget to ask for seconds!

 Price: 15.000 – 20.000 VND for a cup of grilled banana